 What is their DISC and Values profile?

-For Values, here’s an example: if I’m hiring somebody in a leadership role, the first thing I’m looking at in their values is how high is their political is.
+For Values, here’s an example: if I’m hiring somebody in a leadership role, the first thing I’m looking at in their values is how high their political is.
 It doesn’t have anything to do with politics, it’s somebody who desires to be a leader who wants to be a leader.
-There’s a really good chance most of the time I’m going to want them to have a decent amount of political, but I’m going to look through every bit of their values: their aesthetic, their individualistic, their economic, etc. I want to see how this lays out to see how this person is going to treat other people.
+There’s a really good chance most of the time I’m going to want them to have a decent amount of politics, but I’m going to look through every bit of their values: their aesthetic, their individualism, their economy, etc. I want to see how this lays out to see how this person is going to treat other people.

 If you are not doing DISC and Values, why are you not?
 You should be doing this on every single team member and every person that you’re about to hire as well.
 Get this done.
 Now we have the DISC and Values in one profile.
-It’s called the DISC Plus, so ChrisLoCurto.com.
+It’s called the DISC Plus

-How well did they lean in the direction of others, and interacting with team members?
+How well did they lean in the direction of others, and interact with team members?